WestDRI/rcmodules22/content/chapel/chapel-03-domain-parallelism.md

 >>
 >> Inside the Docker container on multiple locales your code will not run any faster than on a single
 >> locale, since you are emulating a virtual cluster, and all tasks run on the same physical node.
 To
->> achieve actual speedup, you need to run your parallel multi-locale Chapel code on a real physical
+>> achieve actual speedup, you need to run your parallel multi-locale Chapel code on a real HPC cluster.
->> cluster which we hope you have access to for this session.

 On an HPC cluster you would need to submit either an interactive or a batch job asking for several nodes and then run a multi-locale Chapel code inside that job.
 In practice, the exact commands to run